 How does L2 Cache work?

 The operation of the L2 cache is almost identical to that of the L1 Cache.
-The real difference is that it is a little far from the CPU core where the actual work is going on.
+The real difference is that it is a little farther from the CPU core, where the actual work is taking place.
 But, even though it is placed after the L1 cache, its capacity is higher.
 More frequently used data can be stored inside it.
 Again, just like the L1 cache, algorithms such as the LRU (Least Recently Used) are used to determine which data should be placed in the L2 cache.

 L2 cache can also be direct-mapped, set-associative, or fully-associative.
 The real difference is in the latency at which the CPU accesses the data from the L2 cache.